Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Postulate of Materialism---Or Two Postulates Instead?

-On the basis of the extent to which elements in a $X$ are discerned by its global elements, one can now phrase the postulate of atomism which doesn't yet result with the complete 'postulate of materialism' as Badiou phrases it, however.
+On the basis of the extent to which elements in a $X$ are discerned by its global elements, one can now phrase the postulate of atomism in the categorical framework.
+Of course, unless working in local theory, this does not yet result with the complete 'postulate of materialism' in Badiou's sense.
+Rather, we need to combine that with the weak postulate of materialism.

 \begin{axiom}[Postulate of Atomism] An elementary topos $\Es$ \textit{supports generators} (SG) if the subobjects of 1 in the topos $\Es$ generate $\Es$.
 This means that given any pair of arrows $f \neq g: X \rightrightarrows Y$, there is $U \into X$ such that the two induced maps $U \rightrightarrows Y$ do not agree.
-In the case of $\Es$ being defined over the topos of $\sets$, the axiom (SG) is equivalent to the condition, that the object 1 alone generates the topos $\Es$\footnote{Johnstone, \textit{Topos Theory}, 1977, p.
+In the case of $\Es$ being defined over the topos of $\sets$, the axiom (SG) is equivalent to the condition, that the object 1 alone generates the topos $\Es$\endnote{Johnstone, \textit{Topos Theory}, 1977, p.
 145.}.
-If $\Es$ satisfies (SG), then $\Omega$ is a cogenerator of $\Es$ --- differenciating between a parallel pair from the right --- and for any topology $j$ or an internal poset $\mathbf{P}$, both $\Es^{\mathbf{P}}$ and $\Sh_j(\Es)$ satisfy (SG)\footnote{Ibid., 146.}. \end{axiom}
+If $\Es$ satisfies (SG), then $\Omega$ is a cogenerator of $\Es$---differenciating between a parallel pair from the right---and for any topology $j$ or an internal poset $\mathbf{P}$, both $\Es^{\mathbf{P}}$ and $\Sh_j(\Es)$ satisfy (SG)\endnote{Ibid., 146.}. \end{axiom}

-Based on the two postulates, the weak postulate of materialism and the postulate of atomism, it is now possible to draw the general and abstract \textit{topos-theoretic conditions} of Badiou's 'postulate of materialism' which should rather be phrased as the \textit{postulate of atomic materialism}.
+Based on the two postulates---the weak postulate of materialism and the postulate of atomism---it is now possible to draw the general and abstract \textit{topos-theoretic conditions} of Badiou's 'postulate of materialism' which should rather be phrased as the \textit{postulate of atomic materialism}.

-\begin{pos}[Strong Postulate of Materialism] In addition to the weak postulate of materialism, the \textit{strong postulate of materialism} presumes the Grothendieck-topos defined over $\sets$ to additionally satisfy the postulate of atomism, that is, its objects are generated by the subobjects of the terminal object 1.
-Alternatively, this is the postulate of atomic materialism. \end{pos}
+\begin{pos}[Strong Postulate of Materialism] In addition to the weak postulate of materialism, the \textit{strong postulate of materialism} presumes that a Grothendieck-topos defined over $\sets$ should additionally satisfy the postulate of atomism, that is, that its objects are generated by the subobjects of the terminal object 1.
+This is the postulate of atomic materialism. \end{pos}

-According to the following proposition, there is now a correspondence between topoi satisfying the strong postulate and locales, that is, the categories of $T$-$\sets$ --- namely, one chooses $T = \gamma_*(\Omega)$ for the morphism of \textit{materialist appearance} $\gamma$.
+According to the following proposition, the topoi satisfying the strong postulate are shown to be \textit{local topoi} (over $\sets$) and \textit{vice versa}.
+Namely, for any such topos one chooses the transcendental $T = \gamma_*(\Omega)$ for its morphism of \textit{materialist appearance} $\gamma$, and the equivalence then follows.

 \begin{prop} If an elementary topos $\Es$ is Grothendieck-topos defined over $\gamma: \Es \to \sets$, then it supports generators if and only if $\gamma: \Es \to \sets$ is \emph{logical} and thus \emph{bounded}.
 This means that the internal complete Heyting algebra $\Omega$ transforms into an external complete Heyting algebra $\gamma_*(\Omega)$ and then $\Es$ is equivalent to the topos $\sets^{\gamma_*(\Omega)^{op}}$. \end{prop}